Yesterday, I had two requests for help with African violet care.

-Wick watering your plants
+Wick watering your African violets

-I water my African violets by wick watering them.
+I water my African violets by wick watering.
 If you want to put them in your own decorative pot, go for it.
-The pot you choose should be what is called an azalea pot.
+The pot you choose should be an azalea pot.
 This means the pot is short and squatty or in technical terms, the depth of the pot is 3/4 the diameter of the pot.